suleymanozkeskin/btc_aggregated_orderbook/README.md

 ## Features

 - Fetches orderbook data from multiple exchanges (Bybit, OKEx, Binance, etc.)
-- Aggregates the orderbook data into a single DataFrame
+- Aggregates the orderbook data into a single orderbook
-- Calculates cumulative sums for buy and sell sides
-- Dynamically updates and visualizes the cumulative size using Matplotlib
-- Analyzes the current price and determines which side (buy or sell) has more cumulative size within a specific price range

 ## Prerequisites